 Note: currently, the expression is parsed each time it is evaluated; this is not very efficient.
-A future version should build a tree-like form of the parsed expression, where non-symbolic branches are evaluated once for all, to speed up evaluation.
+An experimental version builds a tree-like form of the parsed expression, where non-symbolic branches are evaluated once for all, to speed up evaluation.
+That version can be compiled using the additional compilation flags: ./configure CPPFLAGS="-DUSE\EE=1" CXX="g++ -std=c++11"